 - To assist primary care providers and health care trainees in developing the knowledge base, skills, and attitudes needed to provide culturally sensitive and responsive health care for low-income families and racially and ethnically diverse families

 - To track and evaluate the health care status of low-income children in Colorado and provide insight and recommendations for public and private sector strategies

 - To carefully coordinate these efforts with those of public clinics in order to ensure all children are served and that public clinics are not adversely affected.

-Please explore our website for more information about our clinical, research, and education activities and our faculty members and their publications and awards and honors.
+Please explore our website for more information about our clinical, research, and education activities, or learn more about our faculty members.